Miguel Rojas Preview, Player Props: Dodgers vs. Marlins

 Miguel Rojas At The Plate

-- He has hit a long ball in 2.9% of his games this season, and 0.8% of his trips to the plate.
+- He has gone deep in three games this year (2.9%), leaving the park in 0.8% of his trips to the dish.

-- Rojas has picked up an RBI in 19.2% of his games this season, with two or more RBI in 2.9% of his games.
-He has also produced three or more runs in one contest.
+- Rojas has an RBI in 20 of 105 games this year, with multiple RBI in three of them.
+He has also driven in three or more of his team's runs in one contest.

-- He has scored in 33 of 104 games this year, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.